 Baking soda rinse

-It is believed that baking soda helps to restore pH balance and reduce inflammation, and this may help heal your canker sores.
+It is believed that baking soda helps to restore pH balance and reduce inflammation.
+This may help heal your canker sores.

 Procedure: